 • Keep miscreants from discovering your passwords and reading your communications.
-See Encrypt Email Passwords (p.
-47) and Encrypt Specific Files and Messages (p.
-48).
+Consult Encrypt Email Passwords and Encrypt Specific Files and Messages.

 • Armor your Internet sessions inside protected tunnels to keep snoopers from listening to your traffic.
-See Encrypt Chunks of Data with SSL/TLS (p.
-54), Encrypt Data Streams with SSH (p.
-60), and Encrypt All Data with a VPN (p.
-66).
+Read Encrypt Sessions and Data Sequences with SSL/TLS, Encrypt Data Streams with SSH, and Encrypt All Data with a VPN.